frinipanteliadi/Rebuilding-Eudoxus/README.md

    ![Running (Step 2)](https://github.com/frinipanteliadi/Rebuilding-Eudoxus/blob/master/Images/Running%20(Step%202).png)

+3. Go to the *Volumes* tab and first on *Mount* and then on *Explore*.

-3. Switch back to the *General* tab, copy the *IP Address* that's displayed, paste it on your browser's address followed by */phpmyadmin* (e.g. http://192.168.64.3/phpmyadmin) and hit Enter.
+4. Switch back to the *General* tab, copy the *IP Address* that's displayed, paste it on your browser's address followed by */phpmyadmin* (e.g. http://192.168.64.3/phpmyadmin) and hit Enter.

-4. Choose *New* from the bar on the right, in order to create a new database.
+5. Choose *New* from the bar on the right, in order to create a new database.

-5. Fill in the name of the database in the, choose *utf8_bin* for the encoding and click on *Create*.
+6. Fill in the name of the database in the, choose *utf8_bin* for the encoding and click on *Create*.

-6. Choose the *Import* tab and click on *Choose File*.
+7. Choose the *Import* tab and click on *Choose File*.

-7. Upload the *edxs.sql* file, found in this repository.
+8. Upload the *edxs.sql* file, found in this repository.

-8. Finally, write the *IP Address* on your browser's address bar followed by */sdi1400301* (e.g. http://192.168.64.3/sdi1400301) and hit Enter.
+9. Finally, write the *IP Address* on your browser's address bar followed by */sdi1400301* (e.g. http://192.168.64.3/sdi1400301) and hit Enter.
 The homepage for the newly designed website should appear.

 ## What is the new look? 📷